axymthr/spring-petclinic-traefik/README.md

 hosted in a special GitHub org: [spring-petclinic](https://github.com/spring-petclinic).
 If you have a special interest in a different technology stack that could be used to implement the Pet Clinic then please join the community there.

-# Contributing

-The [issue tracker](https://github.com/spring-petclinic/spring-petclinic-microservices/issues) is the preferred channel for bug reports, features requests and submitting pull requests.

-For pull requests, editor preferences are available in the [editor config](.editorconfig) for easy use in common text editors.
-Read more and download plugins at <http://editorconfig.org>.

 [Configuration repository]: https://github.com/spring-petclinic/spring-petclinic-microservices-config